deadblue/housekeeper/README.md

 # Housekeeper

-Object manager for your go project.
+Simple dependency injection and lifecycle manager for your go project.